uutils/uutils.github.io/content/blog/2024-10-extending.md

 ### Vision for the Future

-As we expand the scope of the project, we envision a future where Rust becomes the backbone of essential Linux, Unix, and macOS system tools.
+As we expand the scope of the project, we envision a future where Rust becomes the backbone of essential Linux, Unix, and potentially macOS system tools.
 Our focus will be on improving security, ensuring long-term maintainability, and optimizing performance for both modern and legacy systems.
-Through the uutils umbrella, we aim to create a more secure, efficient, and scalable alternative to the traditional GNU tools.
+Through the uutils umbrella, we aim to create a more secure, efficient, and scalable alternative to the traditional tools, replacing software developed in older, less secure programming languages like C.

+This project is also an investment for the future.
+C is becoming less popular with the next generation of developers.
+Just like how the Linux kernel continues to evolve and includes Rust, it is our responsibility to upgrade the core utilities of the system to a modern, safer programming language.
+By doing so, we ensure that the essential tools used in Linux/Unix systems remain relevant, maintainable, and accessible to future contributors.

 ### Specific Benefits of Rust